Cordobo/angularx-qrcode/README.md

 ## Highlights

-- Compatible with **Angular 13** and Ionic
+- Compatible with **Angular** and Ionic
 - Ivy compiler support, AOT, SSR (Server Side Rendering)
 - Under active development
 - Trusted and used by thousands of developers like you

-`angularx-qrcode` is compatible with Ionic 3/4/5 and Angular 4/5/6/7/8/9/10/11/12/13 with support for the Ivy compiler.
-It is a drop-in replacement for the no-longer-maintained angular2 component ng2-qrcode and based on node-qrcode.
+`angularx-qrcode` is compatible with Ionic 3/4/5 and Angular 4/5/6/7/8/9/10/11/12/13+ with support for the Ivy compiler.
+It is a drop-in replacement for the no-longer-maintained angular component ng2-qrcode and based on node-qrcode.

 ## Installation